perltidy/perltidy/docs/index.md

     make test
     make install

-The [INSTALL file](./INSTALL.html) has additional installation notes, and tells how to use perltidy without doing an installation.
+The [INSTALL file](./INSTALL.html) has additional installation notes.
+They are mainly for older sytems but also tell how to use perltidy without doing an installation.

 ## Links

  - [Perl::Tidy source code repository at GitHub](https://github.com/perltidy/perltidy)
+ - [tidyall](https://metacpan.org/pod/distribution/Code-TidyAll/bin/tidyall) is a great tool for automatically running perltidy and other tools including perlcritic on a set of project files.
  - [Tidyview](http://sourceforge.net/projects/tidyview) is a graphical program for tweaking your .perltidyrc configuration parameters.
  - [A perltidy plugin for Sublime Text 2/3](https://github.com/vifo/SublimePerlTidy)